shobhitupadhyayy/Automate-Migration/Readme.md

 * A Contentstack account with the necessary permissions for both the source and destination organizations.
 * Node.js version 19 or greater installed on your local machine.
 * A valid contentstack auth token and organization ID for both source and destination organizations
+* Automations should be in a correct format